cselicato/feroFERS/README.md

 # feroFERS
 Repository for my CERN Summer Student project.
-The main goal is to study a SiPM control system.
+The main goal is to study a SiPM readout system.